Intergenerational Practice Resources

 Resources from our 'Intergenerational Forum' meetings

 Our Intergenerational Forum offers an informal space for arts & wellbeing providers to meet and share ideas around developing intergenerational practice in their services.
-Sessions are facilitated in partnership with specialist intergenerational practitioners and organisations, including Chickenshed Theatre, Time & Talents, Magic Me, InCommon, Intergenerational Music Making (IMM), McCarthy Stone Foundation, Jazanne Arts, and LGBT Consortium.
+Sessions are facilitated in partnership with specialist intergenerational practitioners and organisations, including Chickenshed Theatre, Time & Talents, Magic Me, InCommon, Intergenerational Music Making (IMM), McCarthy Stone Foundation, Jazanne Arts, LGBT Consortium, The Together Project, and Tony Cealy.

 We meet quarterly and anyone who is interested in developing their intergenerational practice is very welcome to join.